tfriesen/free-cloud-vpn/README.md

 Most of the test currently only test for connectivity - if the service is up and listening.
 The HTTPS proxy test, however, will do a more proper end-to-end test, which makes it a handy indicator for the state of the connectivity of the other components.

-Also note that if you're local host doesn't support IPv6, naturally the IPv6 connectivity tests will fail.
+Also note that if your local host doesn't support IPv6, naturally the IPv6 connectivity tests will fail.

 ## Roadmap